-12The Court restricted the temporal effect of the ruling to transfers payable after the date of the judgment (15 december, 1995) in order to avoid the multiplication of retrospective claims.
+$^{12}$ The Court restricted the temporal effect of the ruling to transfers payable after the date of the judgment (15 december, 1995) in order to avoid the multiplication of retrospective claims.

-13Two main online sources were used.
-The first source is the website national-football-teams.com, which contains information on all players having played at least once in the national team of their home country.
-The second source is the website playerhistory.com, which is more exhaustive and contains information on all players for all clubs and countries.
-For the countries in our dataset, exhaustive information is available all the way back to the 1970s.
+&lt;sup>13The main online source is the website playerhistory.com, which contains detailed information on players for all clubs and countries.
+For the countries in our dataset, information is available since the 1970s.